grz0zrg/wui/README.md

     min: -100,
     max: 100,

-    // standard increment when dragging
+    // standard increment when dragging NOTE : can be "any" if you need to accept both decimals and integers for the validation ("step" is just the bare "step" input attribute value actually!)
     step: 1,

     // on mouse wheel increment